BBFB(LEGAL) - ETHICS: PROHIBITED PRACTICES

 Penal Code 39.01(2)

-Except as provided by law, a public official may not appoint a person to a position that is to be directly or indirectly compensated from public funds or fees of office if:
+A public official may not appoint, confirm the appointment of, or vote for the appointment or confirmation of the appointment of an individual to a position that is to be directly or indirectly compensated from public funds or fees of office if:

-The person is related to the public official by blood (consanguinity) within the third degree or by marriage (affinity) within the second degree; or
+- The individual is related to the public official within the third degree by consanguinity or within the second degree by affinity; or

 Gov't Code 573.002, .041; Atty.
 Gen. Op.
 JC-184 (2000) [See DBE]